Portuguese Braised Deer Shank

 Naturally I can’t leave well enough alone, so I modified Leite’s recipe by adding chiles and juniper berries, doubling the red wine called for and by finely pureeing the sauce at the end.
 Why puree?
 Because you can use the leftover sauce to dress pasta.

-Typical sides for a braised thing are a mashed thing and a green thing.
+Typical sides for a braised deer shank would be a mashed thing and a green thing.
 Why mess with the formula?
 I really like mashed celery root, maybe with a couple tablespoons of mascarpone cheese and a knob of butter — if you’ve never done the mascarpone and mashed veggie thing, try it!
 Heaven.
-And for the greens, any greens you like.
+And for the greens, any greens you like; lambsquarters are my favorite.

 The sauce is sweet-savory-spicy-hot-rich (did I mention there are four ounces of pureed, simmered homemade bacon in it?).
 The deer shank you can eat with just a fork — no knife needed.
 Silky-smooth and super flavorful.

 Could you do this recipe with a lamb shank?
 You bet, although it will not be as flavorful because the animal was young.
 If that’s what you have, I suggest making my Greek venison shank recipe instead.
-This recipe works better with a slice of beef shank, or the shank from a hog.
+This recipe works better with a hunk of beef shank, or the shank from a hog.
 Hunters, don’t hesitate to use this recipe on wild boar or elk shanks, too.